Skip to content

 A higher number makes search more accurate but also slower.
 If you find the recall is less than ideal, try refine_factor=10 to start.

-Note: refine_factor is only applicable if an ANN index is present.
-If specified on a table without an ANN index, it is ignored.
+Both nprobes and refine_factor are only applicable if an ANN index is present.
+If specified on a table without an ANN index, those parameters are ignored.

 tbl.search(np.random.random((1536))) \